A note from the author, Imed Bouchrika, PhD, career planning expert:

 |*Values are estimates.|

-Education programs are usually offered at different levels from certificate to Ph.D.
-Aside from degree programs, most institutions also offer specializations that allow students to focus on specific areas of expertise or subjects.
+Education programs are usually offered at different levels, ranging from certificate to Ph.D. degrees.
+Aside from degree programs, most institutions also offer specializations that allow students to focus on specific areas of expertise or subjects within different education degrees.

 Average time to complete: 2 years